 The location: The movie was shot in Cinecittà Studios in Rome where the production designer Dante Ferretti and his crew built recreation of New York’s Five Points district.

 3. Chicago (2002)

-Talking about big American cities, there it is Chicago.
+Talking about big American cities, there is Chicago.
 This movie is a cinematographic masterpiece – authentic atmosphere, moving performances, beautiful music, and gorgeous costumes.
-Furthermore, here the city of Chicago has a real presence and it is not just a background, but as much as part of the storyline as the main characters.
+Furthermore, here the city of Chicago has a real presence and it is not just a background, but as much a part of the storyline as the main characters.

 2. Fargo (1996)

 I think Fargo is the movie that best reflects Joel and Ethan Coen’s work – it is smart, serious and hilarious all at once, dark, chaotic, human but unpredictable.
 It is an absolute treat to all cinephiles.

 The location: Although the city of Fargo exists, none of the scenes were actually filmed there.
 The movie was shot in other locations in Minneapolis and North Dakota.

 Talking about US States-named movies, Arizona Dream is the one that will always pop-up first in my mind.
 This is a bit ironic since the film is not even directed by American director, but by the European legend Emir Kosturica.
 However, if you have to choose just one to watch from my list, this should be the one.